savowe/pytalises/README.md

 ====================
 **We recommend installing pytalises via conda**

 _Note from 2020/11/27_: the new Python 3.9 release is currently not supported by the numba libary.
-[They plan to implement a working version mid December](https://github.com/numba/numba/issues/6332).
+[They plan to implement a working version early 2021](https://github.com/numba/numba/issues/6345#issuecomment-738696458).
 So long just use Python 3.6-3.8 with pytalises.

 #### Using conda